Introduction & Basics

 Screw-in fixtures can be used for heating as long as they are built for it as some are made for just lighting, and excess heat can cause them to melt.
 Always read labels!
 Screw-in type fixtures have a maximum wattage that they can handle before they short out or melt or overheat.
 These types of fixtures include reptile hoods and clamp lamps.
 Reptile clamp lamps have a ceramic base and come in a variety of sizes

 LED fixtures are guaranteed to run for years and years before the original bulbs burn out.
-For pets they normally come as a “strip light” for use on aquariums, but they are also available in home improvement stores in different shapes and even as rope lighting.
+For pets they normally come as a “strip light” for use on aquariums, but they are also available in home improvement stores in different shapes, as replacement bulbs for screw-in fixtures, and even as rope lighting.
 These types of lights cannot be used for heating, and can only be used during the day.

 - Reptile clamp lamps (come in 5.5, 8.5, and 10 inch domes of different heights)